wwt9829/CSEC-742-Project/README.md

       - "80:80"
 ```
 1. Download a vulnerable version of Bash (this image uses 4.2) from [GNU's website](http://ftpmirror.gnu.org/bash/).
-2. Create a web server (this image uses Apache httpd)
+2. Create a web server (this image uses Apache httpd) and enable support for CGI.
+In httpd.conf:
+    - Uncomment  `LoadModule cgid_module modules/mod_cgid.so` and `LoadModule cgi_module modules/mod_cgi.so`
+    - Uncomment `ScriptAlias /cgi-bin/ "/usr/local/apache2/cgi-bin/"`
 3. Create and frame a shell script with `Content-type: text/html` in an HTML file.
-The shell script should be stored...
+The shell script should be stored in the cgi-bin directory